 All the islands have something special to offer for everyone on the spring break cruise in 2018.
-Your first night is on your assigned Moorings 51.4 at The Moorings base on Wickhams Cay, a nice way to get acclimated to the island lifestyle after a day of traveling.
+Your first night is on your assigned Moorings 51.4 at The Moorings base on Wickhams Cay II.
+With restaurants and shops just off the docks, this is a nice way to get acclimated to the island lifestyle after a day of traveling.
 A meet and greet party hosted by cruise leaders Nate and Heather Atwater, is held that night dockside at The Mariner Inn.
 Nate and Heather are Offshore Sailing School’s flotilla cruise leader guides, familiar with many of you who have already participated on a Flotilla Cruise with Colgate Sailing Adventures.
 They are special people who make YOU feel special too.

-The next morning, after boat and navigation check outs, you set sail – for six glorious days of island hopping, snorkeling, swimming, exploring and more.
-Here’s where you’ll sail in this British Virgin Islands vacation, always subject to change of course.
+The next morning, after boat and navigation check outs, you set sail – for six glorious days of island hopping, superb sailing, snorkeling, swimming, exploring and more.
+Here’s where you’ll sail on this British Virgin Islands vacation, always subject to change of course.

 Saturday, March 3 – to Cooper Island (7 nm)